Information About Jake - Castleford tutor - (3 reviews)

 |Hourly Rate||Online Lessons|

-After graduating from Cambridge in 2013 I have worked as a research scientist developing high performance materials and as a software developer for the world's leading market research agency.
+After graduating from Cambridge in 2013 I have worked as a research scientist developing high performance materials and as a software developer for the world's leading market research **Contact Detail Removed**.
 Despite these being fulfilling jobs I found the tutoring I was doing alongside them more rewarding and have recently begun tutoring full time.

 Through the 7 years I spent studying maths and physics, particularly through my degree, I spent a lot of time considering what makes a good teacher and use this to inform my teaching style.
 My working life has also required me to understand and explain complex concepts, which has also improved my tutoring.

 I began teaching while at school, running homework clubs for younger students and acting as a maths teaching assistant at a local primary school.
 Progressing to university, I found an outlet for my interest in discussing science and maths by writing for several university publications, in addition to some casual tutoring when I returned to my home town of Leeds.
 I was a member of the CHaOS roadtrip (http://www.chaosscience.org.uk/) which aimed to introduce science to children in fun and engaging ways.
 When I graduated I started tutoring formally in regular, weekly sessions which has allowed me to develop and refine my teaching style.
 I have also spent the last year doing some charity work with the Access Project (http://www.theaccessproject.org.uk/) which provides free, high-quality tutors to underprivileged children.